Frequently Asked Questions

 - How do I get a Library Card?

-- A citizen of Brigham City or Weber County over the age of six (6) can receive a library card free of charge.
-Adults must sign for children under the age of 18.
-Adults must bring 2 forms of I.D., one being a picture I.D., one of which must have their current address on it.
-Non-Residents of the city may get a library card by paying a yearly fee ($60 for 2013).
+- A citizen of Brigham City or Weber County can receive a library card free of charge.
+Adults parents/guardians must sign for children under the age of 18.
+Adults must bring 2 forms of I.D., one being a currant, government issued picture I.D. (i.e. driver's license, I.D. card, passport, etc), one of which must have their current address on it (i.e. a recent - within the month - piece of mail delivered to their street address, rent receipt, etc).
+Non-Residents of the city may get a library card by paying a yearly fee ($60 for 2015).
 Weber County residents are able to check out library materials without the fee due to a reciprocal borrowing agreement between the Brigham City Library and the Weber County Library System which also enables Brigham City residents to get a card in Weber County.
 To protect your account a library card is required at check-out.
 Occasionally picture ID may be substituted. [return to the top]

 - What materials may I checkout at the Library?